Elevation - 7 of 37

 - Must not be hydro-enforced or hydro-conditioned*.

-* NED seamless layers represent a topographic surface.
-Hydro-flattening is necessary for any dataset to be considered for the NED seamless layers.
-Currently, non hydro-flattened data are accepted into the 1/9 arc-second layer only if they are in a location where there are no other data available to the public.
-NED 1/9 arc-second data will not migrate to the other seamless layers unless they are hydro-flattened.
-Hydro-enforced or hydro-conditioned DEM data create surfaces that are not suitable for topographic mapping, and are not considered suitable for seamless NED layers.
+* National Map seamless layers represent a topographic surface.
+Hydro-flattening is necessary for any dataset to be considered for the seamless layers.
+Hydro-enforced or hydro-conditioned DEM data create surfaces that are not suitable for topographic mapping, and are not considered suitable for seamless DEMs.